MuckyDriver/dhc-weblog/to_do_list.md

 # Version 2.0.3 was successfully released to the public.
 ========================================================

-A new version (2.0.3) will include:
+A new version (2.0.4) will include:
->   Preparation for projects.dhcweblogistics.net subdomain.
+>   Continued preparation for projects.dhcweblogistics.net subdomain.
 >   bug fixes (issues)
+>   Small content update

 Suggestions from others:
 >   (none as of now...)

 Start Date (development):
->   14th July 2024 8:00 AM'
+>   ? <Month> 2024 8:00 AM'

-Likely Release Date (version 2.0.3):
+Likely Release Date (version 2.0.4):
->   21 July 2024 12:00 PM' (1 week development time).
+>   ? <Month> 2024 12:00 PM' (? week development time).

 # TODO LIST as followed...
 ==========================